About the Urban Forestry Division

 - Look for tiny, D-shaped exit holes in the bark of ash trees, die-back in the upper third of the tree canopy, and sprouting of branches just below this dead area.

-- The Emerald ash borer is a tiny, emerald-green metallic beetle, so small that seven of them could fit on the head of a penny.
+- The Emerald ash borer is a small, emerald-green metallic beetle, so small that seven of them could fit on the head of a penny.

 More information about the Emerald Ash Borer can be found at http://emeraldashborer.info